Corymbia abbreviata

-Corymbia abbreviata, also known as the scraggy bloodwood, is a species of straggly tree that is native to Western Australia and the Northern Territory.
+Corymbia abbreviata, also known as scraggy bloodwood, is a species of straggly tree that is native to Western Australia and the Northern Territory.
 It has rough bark, a crown of stiff leaves arranged in opposite pairs, flower buds usually in crowded groups on the ends of branchlets and urn-shaped fruit.

 Description

 Corymbia abbreviata is a straggly tree or shrub that typically grows to a height of 2.1 to 6 m and forms a lignotuber.
 It has tessellated, flaky, grey-brown over red-brown bark.
 The branchlets are silvery to green, smooth, glabrous and lack oil glands in the pith.
 Young plants and coppice regrowth have sessile, stem-clasping, heart-shaped leaves, 150-230 mm long, 80-150 mm wide and arranged in opposite pairs.
 The crown has adult leaves that are similar to the juvenile leaves, heart-shaped to broadly lance-shaped, 70-235 mm long, 30-110 mm wide with the base stem-clasping or lobed.
 The flower buds are mostly arranged on the ends of branchlets on a branched peduncle 3-18 mm long, each branch usually with seven buds, the buds sessile or on pedicels up to 3 mm long.
 Mature buds are oval to pear-shaped, 11-16 mm long and 9-12 mm wide with a rounded operculum.
 Flowering occurs between July and January and the flowers are creamy white.
 The fruit is a smooth, woody, urn-shaped capsule 20-35 mm long and 17-30 mm wide with a conspicuous neck and the valves enclosed.